Chemotherapy for Pancreatic Cancer

 Chemo is often part of the treatment for pancreatic cancer and may be used at any stage:

-- Before surgery (neoadjuvant chemotherapy): Chemo can be given before surgery (sometimes along with radiation) to try to shrink the tumor so it can be removed with less extensive surgery.
-Neoadjuvant chemo is often used to treat cancers that are too big to be removed by surgery at the time of diagnosis (called locally advanced cancers).
+• Before surgery (neoadjuvant chemotherapy): Chemo can be given before surgery (sometimes along with radiation) to try to shrink the tumor so it can be removed with surgery.
+Neoadjuvant chemo is often used to treat cancers that are too big to be removed by surgery at the time of diagnosis (either borderline resectable or locally advanced pancreatic cancers).

 Which chemo drugs are used for pancreatic cancer?

-In most cases (especially as adjuvant or neoadjuvant treatment), chemo is most effective when combinations of drugs are used.
-For people who are healthy enough, 2 or more drugs are usually given together.
+In most cases (especially as adjuvant or neoadjuvant treatment), chemo is most effective when 2 or more drugs are given together.
 For people who are not healthy enough for combined treatments, a single drug (usually gemcitabine, 5-FU, or capecitabine) can be used.

-The most common drugs used for both adjuvant and neoadjuvant chemo include:
+The most common drugs used for chemo include:

 How is chemotherapy given?

 Chemo drugs for pancreatic cancer can be given into a vein (IV) or by mouth as a pill.
-The infusion can be done in a doctor’s office, chemotherapy clinic, or in a hospital setting.
+The infusion can be done in a doctor’s office, chemotherapy clinic, or in a hospital.

-Often, a slightly larger and sturdier IV is required in the vein system to give chemo.
-They are known as central venous catheters (CVCs), central venous access devices (CVADs), or central lines.
-They are used to put medicines, blood products, nutrients, or fluids right into your blood.
+Often, slightly larger and sturdier IV lines are required to give chemo.
+These are known as central venous catheters (CVCs), central venous access devices (CVADs), or central lines.
+They are used to put medicines, blood products, nutrients, or fluids into your blood.
 They can also be used to take out blood for testing.

 Doctors give chemo in cycles, with each period of treatment followed by a rest period to give you time to recover from the effects of the drugs.
 Cycles are most often 2 or 3 weeks long.
 The schedule varies depending on the drugs used.
 For example, with some drugs, the chemo is given only on the first day of the cycle.
 With others, it is given for a few days in a row, or once a week.
 Then, at the end of the cycle, the chemo schedule repeats to start the next cycle.

-Adjuvant and neoadjuvant chemo is often given for a total of 3 to 6 months, depending on the drugs used.
-The length of treatment for advanced pancreatic cancer is based on how well it is working and what side effects you may have.
+Adjuvant and neoadjuvant chemo are often given for a total of 3 to 6 months, depending on the drugs used.
+The length of treatment for advanced pancreatic cancer is based on how well it is working and what side effects you have.

 Possible side effects